1zb/starter-academic/content/publication/shape-few-shot/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "ICLR 2022"
+publication: "International Conference on Learning Representations 2022"
-publication_short: ""
+publication_short: "In *ICLR 2022*"

 abstract: "We propose a novel 3d shape representation for 3d shape reconstruction from a single image.
 Rather than predicting a shape directly, we train a network to generate a training set which will be fed into another learning algorithm to define the shape.
 The nested optimization problem can be modeled by bi-level optimization.
 Specifically, the algorithms for bi-level optimization are also being used in meta learning approaches for few-shot learning.
 Our framework establishes a link between 3D shape analysis and few-shot learning.
 We combine training data generating networks with bi-level optimization algorithms to obtain a complete framework for which all components can be jointly trained.
 We improve upon recent work on standard benchmarks for 3d shape reconstruction."